What do massage therapy and healthy sleep have in common?

 5. Ability to combat stress High-quality sleep contributes to the body’s ability to fight stress.
 When we are sleep-deprived, our stress responses tend to go to extremes and/or last longer than necessary.
 This is why chronically-sleep deprived individuals are more short-tempered and irritable than those who make their 8-hour sleep a priority.
 In addition to these benefits, healthy and adequate sleep has also been shown to decrease the risk of stroke, heart disease, diabetes, and other ailments.

 Massage Therapy and Healthy Sleep

 The best way to achieve healthy sleep habits is by natural medication-free means.
-Studies have shown that regular massage therapy reduces fatigue, promotes relaxation and contributes to high-quality sleep.
+Studies have shown that regular massage therapy reduces fatigue, promotes relaxation, and contributes to high-quality sleep.
 The benefits of massage are both immediate and long-term.

 People who receive massages experience a more restorative type of sleep, both immediately following the massage and even several hours afterward.
-Their bodies are more relaxed, with reduced aches and pains, and able to fall more quickly into deep sleep.
+Their bodies are more relaxed, with reduced aches and pains, and able to fall more quickly into a deep sleep.

 Parents who have given their babies gentle massages can attest to similar results.
-Infants who have been massaged are more relaxed, and undergo fewer disturbances of their sleep.
+Infants who have been massaged are more relaxed and undergo fewer disturbances of their sleep.